-The Commission maintains a welfare plan program (the "Plan"), one purpose of which is to provide benefits to eligible retirees and their dependents.
+The Commission maintains another postemployment welfare plan program (the "Plan") for the purpose of providing benefits to eligible retirees and their dependents.
 The Plan is a single employer, defined benefit plan.
-The Commission established the Pennsylvania Turnpike Commission Retiree Medical Trust (the "Trust") on May 30, 2008 as an irrevocable trust, tax-exempt under the Internal Revenue Code, to provide funding of the Plan's other post-employment benefits ("OPEB" or the "Benefits").
+The Plan's financial statements are not included in the financial statements of a public employee retirement system.
+The Plan issues a stand-alone financial report, which can be obtained by contacting the Commission's Accounting and Financial Reporting Department.

-The Trust is administered by five trustees appointed by the Commission and who serve 2-year terms.
-PNC Bank, N.A. serves as custodian of the assets of the Trust.
-Payments from the Trust are made by the custodian at the direction of the Trustees.
-The Trust's financial statements are not included in the financial statements of a public employee retirement system.
-The Trust issues a stand-alone financial report, which can be obtained by contacting the Commission's Accounting and Financial Reporting Department.
+The Commission established the Pennsylvania Turnpike Commission Retiree Medical Trust (the "Trust") on May 30, 2008 as an irrevocable trust, tax-exempt under the Internal Revenue Code, to provide funding for the Plan.
+The Trust is administered by five trustees appointed by the Commission, who each serve two-year terms.
+The chairman and vice chairman of the Trust are appointed by the Trustees and serve two-year terms.
+PNC Bank, N.A. serves as custodian of the assets of the Plan.
+Disbursement of Plan assets are made by the custodian at the direction of the Trustees.